massgravel/massgrave.dev/kms38.md

 -   If you are going to use [KMS_VL_ALL]((https://github.com/abbodi1406/KMS_VL_ALL_AIO)) by abbodi1406 or [MAS](https://massgrave.dev) (Online KMS option) for **Office activation**, then you don't need to enable this protection.

--   However, with a few tricks you can ensure that no alternative KMS Activator can replace KMS38 Activation by accident or even on purpose. below is the explanation for how to do/undo that.
+-   However, with a few tricks, you can ensure that no alternative KMS Activator can replace KMS38 Activation by accident or even on purpose. below is the explanation for how to do/undo that.

--   In the KMS activation method, the Windows first checks the KMS IP registered as a specific KMS, and if that is not defined then it checks the Global KMS IP.
-Another fact is that if Localhost (IP range 127.0.0.0/8) is defined as KMS IP in the Windows 8 and later OS's then Windows will not accept it as a valid KMS IP.
+-   In the KMS activation method, Windows first checks the KMS IP registered as a specific KMS, and if that is not defined then it checks the Global KMS IP.
+Another fact is that if Localhost (IP range 127.0.0.0/8) is defined as KMS IP in Windows 8 and later OS then Windows will not accept it as a valid KMS IP.
 This script simply utilizes the above facts to protect the KMS38 activation from being overwritten by any alternative 'normal' 180-Day KMS Activation and at the same time that KMS activator can be used for Office activation.

 -   Script steps-

-    -   Set the Windows edition specific KMS IP to Localhost (127.0.0.2)
+    -   Set the Windows edition-specific KMS IP to Localhost (127.0.0.2)

     -   Lock the below Registry with [reg_own](https://github.com/AveYo/LeanAndMean) snippet by AveYo